Who gets the last chef?

 They have a strategy to be the preferred employer in their area.
 An important part of that is having a proactive strategy for succession planning.
 That means that when they recruit or promote someone to the position of, say sous-chef, they ask themselves, "Does this person have the potential to become a chef one day," or "Is this person just a good cook who will only make it as a half-decent sous-chef?"
 If that is the case, they have created a problem with a time-release.

-Part of being a preferred employer is being recognized as an organization where employees can learn, develop and grow.
+Part of being a preferred team leader is being recognized as an organization where employees can learn, develop and grow.
 In order for that to happen, someone needs to take charge of developing, coaching and mentoring their employees.

 If you are a manager, that someone is you.